 - Limited treatment options are available for patients with non-active SPMS and PPMS.
-Mitoxantrone is FDA-approved for treating SPMS, while ocrelizumab has been specifically approved for the treatment of PPMS (and relapsing forms of MS). - Mitoxantrone was shown to reduce the clinical relapse rate and disease progression in aggressive RRMS, SPMS, and progressive-relapsing MS (Hartung et al 2002, Krapf et al 2005).
-For MRI outcome measures, mitoxantrone was not statistically significantly different than placebo at month 12 or 24 for the total number of MRI scans with positive Gd enhancement or at month 12 for the number of lesions on T2 weighted MRI.
+Mitoxantrone is FDA-approved for treating SPMS, while ocrelizumab has been specifically approved for the treatment of PPMS (and relapsing forms of MS). - Mitoxantrone was shown to reduce the clinical relapse rate and disease progression in aggressive RRMS, SPMS, and PRMS (Hartung et al 2002, Krapf et al 2005).
+For MRI outcome measures, mitoxantrone was not statistically significantly different than placebo at month 12 or 24 for the total number of MRI scans with positive Gd enhancement or at month 12 for the number of lesions on T2-weighted MRI.
 However, the baseline MRI lesion number and characteristics were different among the groups (Krapf et al 2005).
-In 2010, Therapeutics and Technology Assessment Subcommittee of the American Academy of Neurology evaluated all published data including cohort data for mitoxantrone.
-Evaluation of efficacy found that mitoxantrone is probably effective in modestly reducing clinical attack rate, MRI activity, and disease progression.
-A confirmatory trial is necessary before widespread adoption of mitoxantrone for DMT for MS can be made in light of the risks of cardiotoxicity and treatment-related leukemia (Marriott et al 2010).
+In 2010, the Therapeutics and Technology Assessment Subcommittee of the American Academy of Neurology evaluated all published data, including cohort data, for mitoxantrone.
+An evaluation of efficacy found that mitoxantrone is probably effective in modestly reducing clinical attack rate, MRI activity, and disease progression.
+A confirmatory trial is necessary before widespread adoption of mitoxantrone for DMT for MS can be made in light of the risks of cardiotoxicity and treatment-related leukemia (Marriott et al 2010). - The results of studies with the other agents for MS have failed to consistently demonstrate a benefit in progressive forms of MS, and due to being off-label, these uses are not included in Table 2.
+In the PROMISE trial, glatiramer acetate was no more effective than placebo in delaying the time to accumulated disability for patients with PPMS (Wolinsky et al 2007).
+Results from the ASCEND trial, evaluating natalizumab in SPMS, found no significant difference in the rate of confirmed disability progression compared to placebo (Kapoor et al 2018). - Several IFN trials in this population have yielded conflicting results (Rizvi et al 2004).
+A systematic analysis evaluated 5 clinical trials (N = 3082) of IFNβ compared to placebo in the treatment of SPMS.
+In 4 trials with the primary outcome of sustained disability progression at 3 or 6 months, IFNβ demonstrated no benefit.
+The risk ratio for sustained progression